Tixit/RPEP/README.md

 There are no guarantees on the order of Responses or Events in relation to when their Requests or related Events were sent, since the execution of different messages may run at different speeds.
 A first message might trigger an expensive, long-running computation, whereas a second, subsequent message might finish immediately.

-### 7. Connection Closure
+### 7. Connection Establishment and Closure

-Implementations must provide some way for a peer to indicate that the connection will be closed.
+Implementations must provide some way for a peer to indicate that a connection has been established and that the connection will be closed.
 One of two ways of doing this must be available:

 * Some transport-protocol-level message, or
 * An RPEP "close" Fire and Forget message of the form `["close", closeData]`

-Implementations are not required to use the implemented way to inform the other Peer of connection closure, ie it is allowed to drop a connection without informing the other Peer.
+Implementations are required to use the implemented way of information the other Peer of connection establishment.
+Implementations are, on the other hand, NOT required to use the implemented way to inform the other Peer of connection closure, ie it is allowed to drop a connection without informing the other Peer.
 But to reitterate, a method of closure that does involve informing the other Peer must be implemented.

 ### 8. Security Model